paulin-crtn/ans-saa/README.md

 > [!NOTE]
 > **EventBridge** is an alternative and supports more types of events and more services

+## 📗 Logs

+It is possible to log bucket and object access from a `Source Bucket` to a `Target Bucket` (configured with `ACL` to allow `S3 Log Delivery Group`).
+Log files consist of log records.
+Best efforts log delivery: accesses to Source Bucket are usually logged in Target Bucket within a few hours.

+## ⛑️ Object Lock

+Can be enabled on new bucket (for existing one, contact AWS support) and requires versioning (individual versions are locked).
+Write-Once-Read-Many (`WORM`) - No Delete, No Overwrite.

+### ⛓️ Retention Period

+Specify days and years retention periods.

+1. COMPLIANCE: cannot be adjusted, deleted or overwritten (even by the account root user) until retention expires
+2. GOVERNANCE

+### Legal Hold

+## Access Points

 # 🔑 Key Management Service